 The Company has a liquidity contract with a financial intermediary, effective as from 4 March 2019, with the aim of favouring liquidity and stability of prices of the Company's shares, within the limits established by the General Shareholders' Meeting and by current regulations, in particular, Circular 1/2017, of 26 April, of the National Securities Market Commission (CNMV), on liquidity contracts.
-This contract means that as at 31 December 2023 the Company holds treasury shares representing 0.09% of the share capital and an overall nominal value of €23 thousand, which have been recognised in accordance with current regulation.
-The average acquisition price of these shares in 2023 was 8.6 euros per share.
+This contract means that as at 31 December 2024 the Company holds treasury shares representing 0.10% of the share capital (0.09% on 31 December 2023) and an overall nominal value of 24.6 thousand euros (23 thousand euros at 31 December 2023), which have been recognised in accordance with EU-IFRS.
+The average acquisition price of these shares in the financial year 2024 was 8.4 euros per share (8.6 euros per share in the financial year 2023).
 The Company's own shares are intended to be traded on the market.